2asyhard/steelstockyard_RL/README.md

 |4|5|6|
 <br/>

-- When the total number of states increases, the proportion of terminal states decreases
+1. When the total number of states increases, the proportion of terminal states decreases

-- Therefore, it is expected that the ratio of terminal states will be very small in an environment where the total number of states is larger
+2. Therefore, it is expected that the ratio of terminal states will be very small in an environment where the total number of states is larger

-- For this reason, a sparse reward problem arises in which rewards are not received in a complex environment
+3. For this reason, a sparse reward problem arises in which rewards are not received in a complex environment

+* Check out `get environment info` folder